rafipiccolo/dockercron/README.md

 - everytime a container is "die" / "stop" => remove all cronjobs of this container
 - everytime a container is "start" => remove and then register all cronjobs of this container

-to execute the cron command we use sh -c command the command is executed on the docker container itself so "sh", and the other binaries you want to use, must exist in the container.

 This package is used to parse and execute cron jobs : https://www.npmjs.com/package/cron This package is used to communicate with docker : https://www.npmjs.com/package/dockerode